rdeneau/book-typescript-object-creation/doc/class-basics.md

 }());
 ```

-In fact, this is how TypeScript transpiled the `Todo` class.
+In fact, this is how TypeScript transpiled the `Todo` class to ES5.
 But this is not the exact equivalent because ES6 class methods are not _enumerable_:

 ```js
 Object.getOwnPropertyDescriptor(Todo.prototype, 'do')